SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

-### Configuration metadata for PerformancePoint Services extensions in SharePoint Server 2013
+### Configuration metadata for PerformancePoint Services extensions in SharePoint

 You must specify metadata for your extension in the PerformancePoint Services web.config file during the installation process.
 The metadata includes **type**, **subType**, **RendererClass**, **EditorURI**, and **Resources** attributes.